-Following on our previous blog’s introduction to the complexities of the Corporate Sustainability Reporting Directive (CSRD) and the challenges and opportunities it presents, we will now turn to exploring the practical implications of getting “CSRD ready” and some of the critical steps towards future compliance.
+Following on our previous blog’s introduction to the complexities of the Corporate Sustainability Reporting Directive (CSRD), we will now turn to the practical implications of getting “CSRD ready”.

 Setting up a framework for the discussion that follows, in general there are two paths organizations can take:

-2. Build the approach from scratch either independently or with a partner.
-This second path leans on data scientists and a platform such as Dataiku
+- Build the approach from scratch either independently or with a partner.
+This second path leans on data scientists and a platform such as Dataiku.

 Whichever path is taken, there is a shared foundational requirement: data preparedness.

-This blog post will ultimately share how the end-to-end Dataiku platform can help you and your teams streamline the building process without compromising explainability, quality, or auditability.
-I’ll explain why and how Dataiku can help your analytics and IT teams better collaborate with lines of business to access, prepare, and aggregate in addition to model, analyze, and monitor results.
+This blog post will share how the Dataiku platform can help analytics, sustainability compliance and IT teams better collaborate with lines of business to access, prepare, and aggregate data necessary for CSRD readiness.

 How — and Why — Is Dataiku Positioning Itself in the Reporting Space?